Moving house checklist

 Move into your new house

-You're very nearly there now – there are a just few more necessary steps left.
+There are a just few more necessary steps left.

 Hand in all keys for your old house

 Once everything is moved into your new home and you've cleaned every inch of the old property, it's time to hand in your keys.
 This includes the keys from every tenant, as well as any extra keys like ones for a post box or energy meter.

 You need to be sure you won't need to re-enter the house after this.
 Don't rush this step.

 If your landlord has given you specific instructions on how to leave the property, double-check them at this stage.